Broiler Chicken

 We actively pursue innovation to optimize the comfort of animals in our care.
 Some examples:

-- Since 2019, Cargill is recording 24/7 video at four poultry houses in Canada.
+- In 2019, Cargill began recording 24/7 video at four poultry houses in Canada.
 Audio and video streams are analyzed using artificial intelligence technology to measure the level of comfort or stress that the animals experience and to assess their walking ability.
 Results obtained suggest that this system permits early detection of emerging health and welfare challenges about 10 days before an increase in mortality is observed.
 This provides farm staff valuable time to treat an issue early with less medication and adverse impact on performance.
-Currently, system prototypes are being developed and testing is being rolled out to additional farms in Thailand, Poland and Canada.